jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Introduction

 The contents of an object might be *arbitrary*.
-Anything may be put inside an object:
+Anything could be put inside an object:

 <img src="images/Classes.001.png" width="200" />

 But an object can also select another object to serve as its *class* or *prototype*.

-An object's behavior may be guided by rules set by its class.
-A class might be like a *special object*, that aims to describe characteristics and behavior of *other* objects.
+A class might be considered a *special object*, that describes characteristics and behavior of *other* objects.

 ## Basic Notation

-The basic notation for pointing out a class might be like this:
+The basic notation for pointing out a class might be the following:

 <img src="images/Classes.002.png" width="200" />